Operating Costs: The cost to maintain, repair, and construct the electric system (poles, wires, substations, etc).

 We work to give capital credits to both long-term members and newer members.
 Capital Credits from Operating Margins have been paid back for the years 1939 to 1982 and 1994 to 2016.
 A portion of the capital credits from Operating Margins for 1983 to 1988 and 2017 have also been paid back.
 Since 2002, we have paid more than $5 million in Capital Credits to members.

 Nothing.
 By purchasing electricity from SCI REMC, you are automatically considered a member, and an owner, of the Cooperative.
 At the end of the year, margins are allocated to each member that purchased electricity that year proportionately based on their electric purchases.
 SCI REMC keeps a record of capital credits for each member for each year to be paid back at a later date.
-Annually the Board of Directors evaluates the financial position of the Cooperative and determines whether to pay back capital credits.
+The Board of Directors regularly evaluates the financial position of the Cooperative and determines whether to pay back capital credits.
 Then the board determines what years, if any, will receive a capital credit refund that year.

 South Central Indiana REMC is a not-for-profit, member-owned cooperative.
 Capital credits are what set Cooperatives apart from Investor-Owned Utilities (IOUs).
 While IOUs try to earn profits to give back to their investors, Cooperatives work hard to provide their electric service as close to cost as possible.
 Any margins, revenues fewer expenses at the end of the year are allocated to our Member-Owners in the form of Capital Credits.